 Natalie: I’ve heard some students say that they believe GSA is a great place to develop leadership skills.
 Would you agree and can you kind of describe how that would work?

 James: Yeah, absolutely.
 That can kind of take place at a whole lot of levels.
-The first one where people would probably get involve is within their GSA chapter, becoming a chapter leader there.
-But then they might become an All-Council Rep and go from their GSA chapter to our big overall GSA.
+The first one is where people would probably get involve is within their GSA chapter, becoming a chapter leader there.
+But they might become an All-Council Rep and go from their GSA chapter to our big overall GSA.
 Then we have committees within GSA.
 You can become a committee chair and work on special projects and things like that.
 Then there’s the Exec Board leaders – we have the president and seven other executives that make up the Exec Board.
 So kind of all across the board from your program on up to representing at universitywide issues, or even sometimes outside the university.
-Like we’re currently working on a legislative action day in downtown Raleigh with the state legislature advocating for graduate student issues statewide.
+Like we’re currently working on a legislative action day in downtown Raleigh with the state legislature, advocating for graduate student issues statewide.

 Natalie: Right, that’s so important.
 Thank you, James, for the information on GSA.
 I have one final question – what is your favorite thing about being a graduate student at NC State?